 - From Positano, you can visit other towns along the Amalfi Coast on the narrow but very scenic Amalfi Drive.
 Take a bus or taxi.
 Or take a boat ride along the coast if you prefer to travel by water.

-- Positano is a good starting point for many Amalfi Coast guided tours including boat excursions, driving tours, and visits to archeological sites.
+- Positano is a good starting point for many Amalfi Coast guided tours including boat excursions, driving tours, and visits to archaeological sites.

 Positano has many high-end fashion boutiques and Moda Positano is a recognized fashion label.
 It's also a great place to buy sandals and footwear.
 Shoemakers can make shoes on request while you wait.
 Limoncello, a lemon alcoholic drink, is popular all over the Amalfi Coast.
 As there are many lemon trees on the Amalfi Coast, you'll find lots of things with lemons, including pottery decorated with lemons.